uwspstar/FullStack/AWS-Certification/EC2-basic.md

 - Two types of Block store devices are supported:  EBS vs instance-store
 - Elastice Block Store (EBS) persiistent and network attached virtual drives ( root volume and data volume)
 - Elastice Block Store (EBS) is not part of the EC2, it use network attached
-- Elastice Block Store (EBS) is persist
+- Elastice Block Store (EBS) is persist, terminate and restart, it still there
 - instance-store is part of the EC2
 - instance-store basicall the virtual hard drive on the host allocated to this EC2 instance
 - instance-store is virtual , tempory storage, ```if you terminate the EC2, you loose it```